360.859.9090 | 503.405.4300

 INSPECT

-Regular inspection of your potential pest problem areas means less long-term hassle for you and your loved ones.
+Regularly inspecting your potential pest problem areas means less long-term hassle for you and your loved ones.
 These inspections will help you understand where pests are coming from and will also help you understand (and take care of!) the things on your property or around your home that are attracting pests in the first place.

 Aspen Pest Control Technician Treating the Floorboards of a Portland OR Home